adamLutPhi/adamLutPhi/README.md

 - Honour **Open Source**, Searching for `self-sufficiency` in code, completing the missing picture of mosaic wonder- as half truths won't satisfy the nagging Thirst to learn _(in code & life)_

 -  been told  I'm always `rebuilding the wheel`!
-I am doing so that the `Spark of fire` in me can be rekindled, then, It could be transferred to *You*
+I am doing  sa that  `the Spark of fire` in me can be rekindled, hence, It could be transferred to *You*

 - Vegan & Spiritual, [Functional working bee](https://www.cambridge.org/core/journals/psychiatric-bulletin/article/the-genesis-of-artistic-creativity-aspergers-syndrome-and-the-arts-michael-fitzgerald-jessica-kingsley-2005-1395-pb-256-pp-isbn-1-84310-334-6/E7E34A4440E1D96A2D8B696669694BB6)- (_goodies_ in, _goodies_ out).
 In a search of a lost _Stability_ (even in a Materialistic realm)

-- Adore _Spacing Out_ (&  the Creativity it brings:
+-  _Spacing Out_ ( the Creativity it brings:
-love how the earth Smells in _the dusk_, slightly before it rains _( Don't mind stepping into it)._<br /> Or drifting into some cozy warmness, while listening to its teardrops, **trickiling down**  fast through the _windowpane_, But,when two drops meet, that must be an `enticing Camelot` of the day 😊
+How the earth Smells at   _dusk_, slightly before it rains _( Don't mind stepping into it)._<br /> drifting into cozy warmness,  listening to its teardrops, **trickiling down**  fast through the _windowpane_, But,when two drops meet, that must be an `enticing Camelot` of the day 😊

 - _Syrian_, Burned my Vessesls, & Entered the **United States**, Despite disrimanatory hurdles of the few, Only have earned it,